-Power and Water is proud to manage and support public bird watching at two world-class bird watching facilities, Leanyer ponds in Darwin and Ilparpa ponds in Alice Springs.
-A number of ornithology books note these sites and they attract tourists from across Australia and around the world.
-These sites are not always open, and this website should be checked before proceeding to the site.
+Power and Water is proud to support public bird watching at its world-class bird watching facility at the Ilparpa ponds in Alice Springs.
+A number of ornithology books note this site which attracts tourists from across Australia and around the world.
+This site is open with conditional access.

 The Leanyer ponds: Closed due to crocodiles in the area.

 Power and Water's Leanyer treatment facility is situated next to the Leanyer Swamp.
 This location has a tidal system with extensive mangroves and more than 240 species of birds have been recorded in the vicinity.
 These include Pink-eared Ducks, Wandering Whistling-ducks, Radjah Shelduck, Magpie Geese, Pied Heron and Brahminy and Whistling Kites.

 The Ilparpa ponds: Currently OPEN with conditional access

 The Ilparpa Swamp and adjacent sewerage ponds is a permanent site which is home to a variety of birds and is an important staging point for migratory birds on their way across Australia and overseas.
 The Ilparpa Ponds is a protected area, and covers about 130 hectares of land.
 The bird life at the waste stabilisation ponds is spectacular, with many rare species gathering around this body of water.
 Purpose built bird nesting islands, as well as a bird screen and interpretive signs have also been constructed at this site.

 Site access information

 Due to the number of requests for access by visitors and residents who are interested in seeing the unique bird life at the waste water treatment ponds, Power and Water has released some simple guidelines for access to this area.